tracy-git123/tracy-git123.github.io/projects/edaproject.md

 ---

 Millions of people move to Johannesburg every year in search of opportunities, yet the housing market is not able to keep up with demand.
-The government's Department of Human Settlements fund housing programmes in all municpalities such as Johannesburg in order to provide housing to citizen.
+The government's Department of Human Settlements fund housing programmes in all municpalities such as Johannesburg in order to provide housing to citizens.
-This project explores the housing applicant data for citizens in the City of Johannesburg which stands at approximately 450,000 people.
+This project explores the housing applicant data for citizens in the City of Johannesburg which stood at approximately 450,000 applicants in 2018.

 <div class="text-center p-4">
   <img width="600px" src="../img/4.PNG" class="img-thumbnail" >